Amazon Marketplace

 The Climate Friendly badge is an Amazon certification for sustainably manufactured or packaged products.
 It is prominently displayed to customers and helps attract environmentally conscious buyers.
 Sellers can earn the badge by meeting sustainability criteria.
 A Climate Friendly badge can boost conversion rates and customer loyalty.

-Open term pageLBB
+Open glossary pageLBB

 Lost Buy Box